uprev-mrt/mrt-tutorial/README.md

 # MrT Tutorial <a id="top"></a>

 This is a guide for incorporating MrT modules into a project.
+The guides walks through the full implementation of a project using MrT, a generated device driver, and a custom messaging protocol.
 This guide will be broken up into stages.
-There is a 'reference' branch where each stage has a tag to provide an example.
-The stages are:
+There is a 'reference' branch with Tags showing the end of each stage:

 0) [Project start](#start)
 1) [Installing mrtutils ](#mrtutils)